 A good goal is clear and compelling; it’s time-bound, measurable, challenging, & meaningful.
 It generates energy among all team members.

 Time-bound.
 Time throttles energy.
-Too little and energy is spent hastily, without a strategy.
-Too much and energy sits unused, wasted.
+Too little and energy is spent in a frenzy, without a strategy.
+Too much and energy is wasted.
 Monthly goals are best, with visible daily and weekly performance targets (sub-goals).
 When the team misses a target, energy will actually increase—there’s still time reach the goal!